Living With Type 2 Diabetes

-Being diagnosed with a chronic disease like diabetes can be challenging.
-After you get over the initial shock of learning you have diabetes, you will likely have dozens of questions about how diabetes will affect your life and the actions you’ll need to take to take care of yourself.
+Being diagnosed with a chronic disease like type 2 diabetes can be challenging.
+After you get over the initial shock of learning you have diabetes, you will likely have dozens of questions about how diabetes will affect your life and the actions you will need to take to take care of yourself.

-Over the past couple decades, important advances have been made in the ability to manage both type 1 and type 2 diabetes (the two major forms of the disease).
-Nowadays, there are more tools than ever before to help you monitor and control your blood glucose.
-In fact, even though you will always have to be careful about controlling your blood sugar, blood pressure, and lipids, most people with diabetes can1,2:
+Over the past few decades, important medical advances have helped people better manage diabetes.
+These days, there are more tools than ever before to help you monitor and control your blood glucose.
+In fact, even though you will always have to be careful about controlling your blood glucose, blood pressure, and cholesterol levels, most people with diabetes can:1

 - Continue to lead full and active lives